-Being able to take signed copies of my books away from the workshop helps to make the experience of meeting an author more memorable.
+Being able to take signed copies of my book away from the talk helps to make the experience of meeting an author more memorable.
 In some cases it's possible for me to bring books along to sell, but my preference is for you to organise a local bookseller to provide them.
 Either way, to save disappointment, it's important a letter is sent home to parents prior to my visit with clear instructions on how to purchase books on the day.

 This one and a half hour talk is primarily focused on raising confidence in children with low self esteem and limited aspirations caused by dyslexia, learning difficulties, ADHD and trauma.
 I am happy to work in a number of settings including Pupil Referral Units, Units for Young Offenders etc.